Shouldn't a Told You That

 Shouldn't a Told You That is the third studio album by American country band Dixie Chicks, under the name the Dixie Chicks Cowgirl Band, released in 1993.
 It was their third and final album for the Crystal Clear Sound label, and last to feature singer-bassist Laura Lynch.
-Five years later, Natalie Maines joined, and the group released their 1998 breakthrough album Wide Open Spaces.
+Four years later, Natalie Maines joined, and the group released their 1998 breakthrough album Wide Open Spaces.

 The title track, "Shouldn't a Told You That", was written by Walter Hyatt of the Austin cult band, Uncle Walt's Band.
 The track "There Goes My Dream" was previously recorded by Mark Collie for his album Born & Raised in Black & White in 1991.